 Risk-based practices should be a part of the development process from the beginning.
 That way, risks are addressed as they arise rather than after the device has been released.

-Follow the 5 Phases of a Secure Development Lifecycle to Help Ensure FDA Cybersecurity Guidelines
+FDA Cybersecurity Guidance: 5 Phases of a Secure Development Lifecycle

-Secure development lifecycle (SDL) is a software development process intended to reduce software maintenance costs and increase software security.
+The secure development lifecycle (SDL) is a software development process.
+SDL reduces software maintenance costs and increases software security.

 The five phases of a standard SDL are:

-1. Requirements: In the Requirements Phase, security best practices are integrated into the product.
-These practices could include industry standards, coding standards, or from historic data.
+In the Requirements Phase, security best practices need to integrate into the product.
+These practices could include industry standards, coding standards, or historic data.

-2. Design: The Design Phase often involves threat modeling to thoroughly examine how a feature or system could be compromised by cyberthreats.
+The Design Phase often involves threat modeling.
+This examines how a feature or system could be compromised by cyberthreats.
 Based upon each of those potential threats, solutions are then included in the design.

-5. Release/Response: The Release/Response Phase simply involves the device being released, and addressing any problems as succinctly and efficiently as possible.
+The Release/Response Phase simply involves the device being released.
+Any problems are addressed as succinctly and efficiently as possible.

-- Detecting code vulnerabilities, compliance issues, and rule violations earlier in development (and accelerating code reviews/manual testing efforts).
+- Detecting code vulnerabilities, compliance issues, and rule violations earlier in development.

 - Enforcing industry and coding standards.